quicwg/datagram/draft-pauly-quic-datagram.md

 # Transport Parameter

 Support for receiving the DATAGRAM frame types is advertised by means of a QUIC Transport Parameter (name=max_datagram_frame_size, value=0x0020).
-The max_datagram_frame_size transport parameter is an integer value (represented as a variable-length integer) that represents the maximum size of a DATAGRAM frame (including the frame type, datagram ID, length and payload) the endpoint is willing to receive, in bytes.
+The max_datagram_frame_size transport parameter is an integer value (represented as a variable-length integer) that represents the maximum size of a DATAGRAM frame (including the frame type, datagram flow ID, length and payload) the endpoint is willing to receive, in bytes.
 An endpoint that includes this parameter supports the DATAGRAM frame types and is willing to receive such frames on this connection.
 Endpoints MUST NOT send DATAGRAM frames until they have sent and received the max_datagram_frame_size transport parameter.
 Endpoints MUST NOT send DATAGRAM frames of size strictly larger than the value of max_datagram_frame_size the endpoint has received from its peer.
 An endpoint that receives a DATAGRAM frame when it has not sent the max_datagram_frame_size transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.
 An endpoint that receives a DATAGRAM frame that is strictly larger than the value it sent in its max_datagram_frame_size transport parameter MUST terminate the connection with error PROTOCOL_VIOLATION.

 # Datagram Frame Type

 DATAGRAM frames are used to transmit application data in an unreliable manner.
 The DATAGRAM frame type takes the form 0b001100XX (or the set of values from 0x30 to 0x33).
 The least significant bit of the DATAGRAM frame type is the LEN bit (0x01).
 It indicates that there is a Length field present.
 If this bit is set to 0, the Length field is absent and the Datagram Data field extends to the end of the packet.
 If this bit is set to 1, the Length field is present.
-The second least significant bit of the DATAGRAM frame type is the DATAGRAM_ID bit (0x02).
-It indicates that there is a Datagram ID field present.
-If this bit is set to 0, the Datagram ID field is absent and the Datagram ID is assumed to be zero.
-If this bit is set to 1, the Datagram ID field is present.
+The second least significant bit of the DATAGRAM frame type is the DATAGRAM_FLOW_ID bit (0x02).
+It indicates that there is a Datagram Flow ID field present.
+If this bit is set to 0, the Datagram Flow ID field is absent and the Datagram Flow ID is assumed to be zero.
+If this bit is set to 1, the Datagram Flow ID field is present.

 A DATAGRAM frame is shown below.